 What should you get instead of the Audio-Technica ATH-TWX9?

-If you’re not interested in spending $300 USD on a pair of true wireless earbuds, or you just don’t want earbuds with stems that may get caught on a mask, the Samsung Galaxy Buds 2 Pro is worth a look.
-These Android-friendly earbuds are $70 USD cheaper than the ATH-TWX9 and feature better noise cancelling, especially in the low end.
+If you’re not interested in spending $300 on a pair of true wireless earbuds, or you just don’t want earbuds with stems that may get caught on a mask, the Samsung Galaxy Buds 2 Pro is worth a look.
+These Android-friendly earbuds are cheaper ($179 at Amazon) than the ATH-TWX9 and feature better noise canceling, especially in the low end.

-If you’re an iPhone user, you should probably look to the new Apple AirPods Pro (2nd generation), which is also cheaper than these Audio-Technica buds, and features better noise cancelling.
-Of course it also features deep integration with iOS because of the H2 and U1 chips in the earbuds and charging case, respectively.
+If you’re an iPhone user, you should probably look to the new Apple AirPods Pro (2nd generation), which sell for less ($199 at Amazon) than these Audio-Technica buds, and features better noise canceling.
+Of course, it also features deep integration with iOS because of the H2 and U1 chips in the earbuds and charging case, respectively.

 Frequently asked questions